polyvit/Portfolio-form/frontend/README.md

 # Portfolio form

 Tasks to finish:
-[] - Notification that form was successfully sent
+[x] - Notification that form was successfully sent
-[] - Not more than 5 photos can be added
+[x] - Not more than 5 photos can be added
 [] - Demo and year inputs should not be obligatory
-[] - On stack page when click on the right skill the left is added
+[x] - On stack page when click on the right skill the left is added